cjs675/COP-2800/notes/ch1/notes.md

 ### correcting logic errors
 - __logic error:__
     - case where program errors arise not in syntactical regards but in differences between desired & real output/behaviors of program
+    - ex's --> multiplying 2 values when addition was intended --> printing 1 copy of a biz report, when intention was to print 5 --> forgetting to produce total at end of biz report, when requested
+- responsibility of programmer to test programs & find any logic errors
+- a logic error is a __runtime error__
+- __runtime error:__
+    - error not detected until program asks computer to do something wrong, or even illegal while executing
+    - not all are fault of programmer
+        - ex. hardware might fail while program is executing
+    - good programming practices can help minimize runtime errors

+- __Debugging:__
+    - process of fixing computer errors
+    - originally coined when large moth found wedged in circuitry of mainframe at harvard in '47

+# adding comments to java class

+- documenting program code helps one rememebr why certain lines were written in the way the were
+- __Program Comments:__
+    - non-executing statements added to a program for purpose of documentation
+    - designed to help readability of source code

+- often used to leave notes for oneself, or others who might read code in future
+- at very least, Java class files should include comments indicating:
+    - author
+    - date
+    - class name or function

+- best practices also dictate to include brief comment to describe purpose of each method created within a class
+- add comments as first lines of every file --> should contain:
+    - class name
+    - purpose
+    - your name
+    - date
+- __commenting out__ statements can help during debugging
+    - turns statement into comments so compiler doesn't translate it, & JVM doesn't execute its command
+    - can help pinpoint location of errant statements in malfunctioning programs

+- 3 types of comments in java:
+    1. line comments
+        - start with two forward slashes: __//__
+        -